n4ndo/LoLStatTracker/README.md

 # LoLStatTracker
 #### By Reed Johnson

 LoLStatTracker is a Java tool that allows players to track their individual performance in [League of Legends](http://www.leagueoflegends.com).
 It is built using the Java library [LeagueLib](http://github.com/achimala/leaguelib).
+The LoLStatTracker webpage can be found here: https://sites.google.com/site/lolstattracker/home.

 Players can:
 * See their recent match history for individual champions